 This slow cooker kielbasa and sauerkraut is a classic combination of ingredients.
 Sauerkraut and sliced apples complement the kielbasa in this tasty slow cooker dish.
-Optional caraway seeds add some texture and flavor, and brown sugar gives the dish its sweet and sour flavor.
+Optional caraway seeds add some texture and flavor, and the brown sugar gives the dish its wonderful sweet-sour flavor.

 Kielbasa is a Polish sausage that can be found in most supermarkets in the US.
 The smoked sausage is usually made with beef, pork, or turkey.
 The word "kielbasa" means "sausage" in Polish.